FREQUENTLY ASKED QUESTIONS

 In general, a five percent commission is paid by the seller, split between the listing and selling brokerages.

 DO I NEED A LAWYER?

 Definitely.
 Both the buyer and the seller need real estate lawyers to prepare the transaction documents, perform other required legal tasks, and officially close the deal.

-We routinely work with lawyers on both sides of the transaction and can suggest a couple of names.
+I routinely work with lawyers on both sides of the transaction and can make recommendations.

 WHAT IS A STATUS CERTIFICATE?

 A Status Certificate is a report on the current status of a condominium corporation.
-The Status Certificate package usually includes; Declaration, by-laws and rules; Budget and financial statement; Declaration, by-laws and rules; Insurance certificate; Summary of reserve fund study and proposed plan for future funding, etc. Usually an offer is condition on receiving a status certificate which should be newly ordered and reviewed by your lawyer before moving forward with the deal.
+The Status Certificate package usually includes the declaration, by-laws and rules; budget and financial statements; insurance certificate; summary of reserve fund study and proposed plan for future funding, etc. Usually an offer is conditional on receiving a status certificate, which should be newly ordered and reviewed by your lawyer before moving forward with the deal.

 WHAT HAPPENS TO MY DEPOSIT WHILE I AWAIT CLOSING?